 However, for many people these actions alone are not enough and a saliva substitute (also referred to as a Dry Mouth spray) can be prescribed.
 It is important to choose a spray that not only offers good lubrication but is also mild tasting and pH neutral.

-Being pH neutral is crucial, as any rise in the acidity levels in the mouth can increase soreness and contribute towards further tooth decay.
+Many commercially available products for Dry Mouth, including some sprays and gels are actually acidic.
+Finding a product that is pH neutral is crucial, as any rise in the acidity levels in the mouth can increase soreness and contribute towards further tooth decay.

-SALIVEZE can be prescribed for anybody suffering from a dry mouth.
+SALIVEZE can be prescribed for anybody suffering from a Dry Mouth.

 Dosage and Administration